grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "I do not."
 Said Hemi, as another ping hit them and he turned back to the sonar unit.

 Percy climbed up to the control room.
 She worked with Owen on the dive planes and the trim tanks to bring the to boat to a scant 2 meters off the bottom.
 She had them slow to 2 knots to make it less catastrophic if they hit anything.
-Hemi reported that the cargo ship above them was slowly creeping away from them.
+There was no such thing as a perfect chart.
+Hemi reported that the cargo ship above them was slowly creeping away ahead of the _Prospect_.

 After a few minutes Percy noticed that the regular pings had stopped.
 "Hemi, what's going on?
 No more pings?"